 Nove Pravosuddya Justice Sector Reform Program

-The New Justice Program builds upon the successes of the USAID Fair, Accountable, Independent, and Responsible Judiciary Program (FAIR).
+The New Justice Program built upon the successes of the USAID Fair, Accountable, Independent, and Responsible Judiciary Program (FAIR).
 Between 2011 and 2016, FAIR advanced a more transparent and independent judiciary worthy of the public’s trust.
 Working alongside judicial institutions, civil society organizations, and citizens, FAIR ensured that judicial reforms reflected the will of the Ukrainian public and not just that of the political party in power.

 The program provided direct technical assistance to 613 courts and supported 27 justice sector institutions covering all three branches of government.
 FAIR also trained 3,005 judges and court staff, providing clear standards and guidance related to their conduct inside and outside of the courtroom.